riceissa/breathing/doc.md

 - airway blockage: nose is stuffed, turbinates are enlarged, etc. See [Clearing your nose].
 - diaphragm/throat tension when talking/laughing/etc: see [Talking out loud]

+## Questionnaire

+- Straining for air clears air hunger?
+Yes/No/Helps but doesn't eliminate air hunger
+- Nose feels blocked or there is a feeling of resistance in the nose?
+Yes/No
+- Happens when trying to fall asleep?
+Yes/No
+- Started when doing a breath hold?
+Yes/No
+- Started when trying to exercise?
+Yes/No
+- Started when trying to mentally exert?
+Yes/No
+- Can silently breathe through nose at least a few times in a row?
+Yes/No
+- Diaphragm tension?
+Yes/No
+- Abs/core tension?
+Yes/No
+- Throat tension?
+Yes/No
+- Pulse ox O~2~ sat reading
+- Pulse ox perfusion index reading
+- Where do you feel the air hunger?
+Chest/head/forehead/whole body/etc.
+- Panic feeling at end of exhale?
+Yes/No
+- Need to jiggle at end of exhale to avoid panic?
+Yes/No

 # The biological basis of shortness of breath

 I _could_ just tell you the exercises you need to do to fix your breathing, but personally I find it unsatisfying when people tell me to do a thing without also telling me why.
 So in this section, I will give a simplified but (as far as I know) accurate biological explanation of why you have shortness of breath.
 This will help you understand _why_ you should do the particular types of exercises I recommend later on (in [Breathing exercises]).